Gourlish/Musiclyse/README.md

 ## Version history:

-* Coming Soon - Musiclyse 0.2.
+* 2026/08/24 - Musiclyse 0.2.
 Adds Wikipedia database integration for much more reliable chats about artists, albums and songs.
 Omnizart processing logs are now hidden by default.
 Improved batch processing optimisations to make crashes on Macs with 64GB RAM less likely.
 Improved BPM and instrument recognition.
 Overall a much better chat experience from the added bank of data.
+Is now set to use muse-glimmer:30b-mlx by default, which significantly improves LLM processing times on MacOS.
+If using Linux (or Windows if you can get it working), change to the non-MLX version or a different version.
 * 2026/08/22 - Musiclyse 0.1.
 Its core features are listed in the "key features" section.